-Re: Commonwealth of Pennsylvania General Obligation Bonds First Series of 2015
+Re: Commonwealth of Pennsylvania General Obligation Bonds, Second Series and First Refunding Series of 2015

-This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$1,000,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2015 (the "Bonds").
+This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$460,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2015 (the "Second Series Bonds"), and the \$782,425,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, First Refunding Series of 2015 (the "First Refunding Series Bonds" and together with the Second Series Bonds, the "Bonds").
 The Bonds are dated the date of issuance and delivery.
-The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from the date of issuance and delivery, payable semi-annually on March 15 and September 15 of each year commencing September 15, 2015, until the obligation with respect to the payment of such principal shall have been discharged.
+The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from the date of issuance and delivery, payable semi-annually on February 15 and August 15 of each year commencing February 15, 2016 with respect to the Second Series Bonds, and payable semi-annually February 15 and August 15 of each year commencing February 15, 2016 with respect to the First Refunding Series Bonds, until the obligation with respect to the payment of such principal shall have been discharged.

 The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly.
-The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer and the Auditor General (the "Issuing Officials") on January 16, 2015, and February 3, 2015 (collectively, the "Resolutions").
+The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer and the Auditor General (the "Issuing Officials") on May 20, 2015, and May 27, 2015 (collectively, the "Resolutions").